 Six Strategies for Managing Gifted People

-The key to establishing a good working relationship with a gifted team member is to create a mutually beneficial management strategy – one that makes the best use of his or her ability, and makes him or her feel challenged and engaged.
+The key to establishing a good working relationship with a gifted team member is to create a mutually beneficial management strategy – one that makes the best use of their ability, and makes them feel challenged and engaged.
 This is what leadership experts Rob Goffee and Gareth Jones call being "a benevolent guardian, rather than a traditional boss."

 While it's important to understand and support gifted team members, remember to treat all of your people fairly to avoid any accusations of preferential treatment.
 And they must be made aware of what is acceptable behavior, and what level of performance you expect from them.

 Here are six steps to help you to become that benevolent guardian: